 We encourage customers who may have a temporary or ongoing medical dependency on electricity to discuss this with your doctor and perhaps make arrangements to relocate for the day.

-If you would like us to consider your situation, please contact us on 13 10 87 (Mon to Fri 7am - 5pm) prior to the planned interruption date.
+If you would like us to consider your situation, please contact us on 13 10 87 (Mon to Fri 7am - 5pm) prior to the planned outage date.

 Will Western Power compensate me for turning my power off?

 Compensation is not available if we have notified you that we will be conducting work that will affect the power supply to your property.

 What should I do if I wasn't notified?

 If you have lost power because we are conducting maintenance work and you were not notified, we apologise.
 If this happens, you are entitled to a Service Standard Payment of $50, and you may be eligible to claim for loss or damage.
 If you think you are entitled to make a claim please call 13 13 51 or go to our Claims page, where you will find more information and printable forms for both Service Standard Payments and Loss or Damage claims.